-We ensure that all visitors to our school are aware of our Child Protection and Safeguarding procedures and which staff member they should report any concerns to (the member of staff may differ depending on the purpose of the visit e.g., supply teacher, governor, external agency etc.).
+We ensure that all visitors to our school are aware of our Child Protection and Safeguarding procedures and which staff member they should report any concerns to.

-We ask that if a visitor to our school has any concerns about child-on-child abuse that they have witnessed, or have been told about, that they report their concerns at the earliest opportunity in person to the school's Designated Safeguarding Lead/the Head teacher/a member of the Senior Leadership Team.
+We ask that if a visitor to our school has any concerns about child-on-child abuse that they have witnessed, or have been told about, that they report their concerns at the earliest opportunity in person to the school's Designated Safeguarding Lead, the Head teacher, or a member of the Senior Leadership Team.
 We ask that visitors report their concerns in person by the end of the school day.
 For example, it would not be appropriate to wait until the following day or leave a written note with concerns.
-The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the concerns on the school's recording system CPOMS and other relevant staff members will be alerted.
-The Designated Safeguarding Lead/Deputy will seek advice from Statutory Services if the report is deemed urgent or if a child is considered at risk.
+The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the concerns on the school's recording system (CPOMs) and other relevant staff members will be alerted.
+The Designated Safeguarding Lead or Deputy will seek advice from Statutory Services if the report is deemed urgent or if a child is considered at risk.